3 Rivers

 water samples were collected to monitor our river health and provide data for informed decision-making

-water chestnut plants were hand-pulled by the OARS community
+water chestnut rosettes were hand-pulled by the OARS community

 ~1700